anvilproject/anvil-portal/content/learn/data-analysts/using-r-bioconductor-in-anvil.md

 ### Frequently Asked Questions

 - AnVIL or Terra or ???
 Terra is the name of the platform.
 AnVIL is a particular 'flavor' of Terra tailored to the needs of US National Human Genome Research Institute (NHGRI) users.
-Bioconductor is supported by NHGRI, and participates in the development of AnVIL.
+Bioconductor is supported by NHGRI and participates in the development of AnVIL.
 - What's a 'billing project?'
 You (or someone!) will be billed for the cost of computing while in AnVIL.
-During the workshop, we will pay the bills using resources from DeepPilots program from the NHGRI.
+During the workshop, we will pay the bills using resources from the DeepPilots program from the NHGRI.

 You'll eventually need to establish your own billing projects, usually linked to an institutional account (or perhaps a personal credit card if you're just 'dabbling').
 See [How to set up billing in Terra](https://support.terra.bio/hc/en-us/articles/360026182251-How-to-set-up-billing-in-Terra) (the information about free credits is out-of-date, unfortunately; see for instance the section [Set up billing in Terra from scratch - in three steps](https://support.terra.bio/hc/en-us/articles/360026182251-How-to-set-up-billing-in-Terra#h_6c933857-ed4d-4031-97cb-d29297ea6fb8)).

 Although the cloud is infamous for costs that get completely out of control, our use of AnVIL will cost only a couple of dollars per participant over the course of the workshops.
 - Can one add system dependencies to a runtime, e.g., libraries required for specific packages?
 [Using a startup script to launch a pre-configured Jupyter notebook](https://support.terra.bio/hc/en-us/articles/360058193872) discusses using a 'startup script' to customize the environment with, e.g., sudo commands.
 - Sharing data between Jupyter notebooks & RStudio -- what is the structure of the persistent disk?
 The persistent disk is mounted at /home/jupyter-user/notebooks when using a Jupyter notebook runtime, but /home/rstudio under the RStudio environment.
 So in our workshop when I saved a file at /home/jupyter-user/mtcars.csv I was NOT saving the file to a location on the persistent disk -- switching from a Jupyter to RStudio and back to Jupyter runtime meant that the mtcars.csv file was lost.
 It would have persisted if I'd saved it as /home/jupyter-user/notebbooks/mtcars.csv, and would have been visible in RStudio as /home/rstudio/mtcars.csv.
 - Is it possible to use a custom docker image?
 Yes.
 [DataBiosphere/terra-docker](https://github.com/databiosphere/terra-docker#terra-base-images) contains suitable R / Juptyer base images; [anvilproject/anvil-docker](https://github.com/anvilproject/anvil-docker) contains RStudio images.
 Select the image as part of a 'Custom' Cloud Environment.
   <figure-styles shadowless=true>
   ![Custom Docker Image](_images/using-bioconductor-custom-docker-image.png)
   </figure-styles>